10 reasons to visit Grenoble this summer

 Looking for an affordable city break with a difference this summer?
 Step forward Grenoble - the other 'Capital of the Alps'.
 This compact city in the Dauphiné region of southeast France, all too often thought of as a winter-only destination, has so much to offer urban explorers.

 Think warm, sunny days spent admiring the period architecture, checking out scenic views, spying famous artwork, sipping on Chartreuse cocktails and cheese-sampling - just a few of the things you can do in this Alpine city.

 Fly through petite Grenoble Alpes Isère Airport in winter and you'll contend with thousands of powder-hungry snow-lovers hitting the slopes of popular resorts throughout the ski season.

-On a peaceful day from late spring to late autumn, it's not unusual to see one flight on the board - Ryanair's low cost seasonal summer route from/to London Stansted.
-What better excuse do you need to stop and stay in a peaceful, activity-full city that has plenty of surprises in store?
+On a peaceful day from late spring to late autumn, it's not unusual to see only a handful of flights listed.
+What better excuse do you need to stop and stay in a peaceful, activity-filled city that has plenty of surprises in store?

 2. The weather is delightful

 For a warm and sunny city break, Grenoble ticks every box.
 Sitting in the foothills of the low Alps, Grenoble enjoys fresh, humidity-free air as well as pleasant daytime temperatures and plenty of sunshine, especially between May and September.